-CEN/TC 468 PRESERVATION OF DIGITAL INFORMATION GENERAL IN FORMATION Creation date 2020 Secretariat AFNOR (France) Chairperson Ms. Séverine Denys Secretary Ms. Fanny Lannoy Scope Standardization of the functional and technical aspects of the preservation of digital information.
+CEN/TC 468 PRESERVATION OF DIGITAL INFORMATION $ \Diamond $ GENERAL IN FORMATION Creation date 2020 Secretariat AFNOR (France) Chairperson Ms. Séverine Denys Secretary Ms. Anna Medan Scope Standardization of the functional and technical aspects of the preservation of digital information.
 In this field, the committee will develop a structured set of standards, specifications and reports, addressing business requirements, including compliance with the European legislative and regulatory framework (e.g. GDPR, eIDAS).
-This includes the following issues: - Maintenance of characteristics (integrity, authenticity, reliability, usability etc.) of digital information during its life cycle; - Design, implementation and management of preservation systems processes (availability confidentiality etc.): Structure Webpage https://standards.cencenelec.eu/dyn/www/f?p=205:7:0::::FSP_ORG_ID:2878378&cs=16F D02B1BC3FC316038CE4FFC2E0C3888 STANDARDIZATION WORK Published standards 0 Projects 1 INTERNATIONAL MEMBERS A ND NATIONAL IN IVOLVEMENT Members 34 me mbers of CEN/CEI NELEC Luxembourg's involvement 4 national delegates
+This includes the following issues: - Maintenance of characteristics (integrity, authenticity, reliability, usability etc.) of digital information during its life cycle; - Design, implementation and management of preservation systems processes (availability, confidentiality, etc.); - Audit and quality control procedures for the preservation of digital information; - Interoperability and information exchange between systems and services; - Procedures and processes supporting legal admissibility.
+The committee will not develop any document that overlaps or substitutes published international or European standards, such as those developed by ISO/TC 46, ISO/TC 171, ISO/TC 20/SC 13, and ETSI.
+It will liaise with these committees to avoid any overlapping in the future.
+Products in the scope of CEN/TC 457 "Digital preservation of cinematographic works" are excluded from the scope.
+Structure WG 1 General concepts for pre - Webpage https://standards.cencenelec.eu/dyn/www/f?p=205:7:0::::FSP_ORG_ID:2878378&cs=16F D02B1BC3FC316038CE4FFC2E0C3888 STANDARDIZATION WORK Published standards 0 Projects 1 INTERNATIONAL MEMBERS AND NATIONAL INVOLVEMENT Members 34 mei mbers of CEN/CEN NELEC Luxembourg's involvement 3 national delegates